 Each log entry indicates where it came from by including the name of a monitored resource.
 Examples are individual Compute Engine VM instances, individual Amazon EC2 VM instances, database instances, and so on.
 For a complete listing of monitored resource types, see Monitored Resources and Services.

-An advanced logs filter is an expression in the Logging filter language.
+An advanced query is a filter expression in the Logging query language.
 It is used in the Logs Viewer and the Stackdriver Logging API to select log entries, such as those from a particular VM instance or those arriving in a particular time period with a particular severity level.

 Exporting logs using sinks

 An audit log is a permanent log written by a GCP service to record administrative or user actions.
 Audit logs appear in the Logs Viewer alongside other logs.
-For more information, see Audit Logs.
+For more information, read Cloud Audit Logs.

 The ability to read Logging logs is controlled by granting Cloud Identity and Access Management permissions to members.

 Most logs can be read by any member with the Cloud IAM Viewer role.
-Data Access audit logs, except BigQuery Data Access audit logs, are the only "private logs"; to read these, the member requires either the Cloud IAM Owner role or other special permissions.
+Data Access audit logs are the only "private logs"; to read these, the member requires either the Cloud IAM Owner role or other special permissions.